DOI-USGS/gems-tools-pro/README.md

 Known issues with these scripts include:

-* "Project Map Data to Cross Section"does not always produce the correct apparent dip direction.
+* "Project Map Data to Cross Section" does not always produce the correct apparent dip direction.
 The dip magnitude is correct, but it may be in the wrong direction.

 * "MapOutline" stumbles over some choices of datum.

-* "Purge Metdata" and "FDGC CSDGM2 Metadata"have been removed from the version 2 toolbox.
+* "Purge Metdata" and "FDGC CSDGM2 Metadata" have been removed from the version 2 toolbox.
 With the Python 3 version of arcpy, it is no longer possible to automate the export or import of metadata.

 * "DMU to .docx" requires the python-docx third party module.
 Install by opening the ArcGIS Pro Python Command Prompt so that you are starting in the arcgispro-py conda environment and type